aston89/KEYBOARD-GHOSTING-FIX-es-/README.md

 - 7 Other Potential Causes and Considerations
 - 8 5KRO & 6KRO vs NKRO: Why "Less" Is Sometimes Better
 - 9 EXTRA step : Set TextInputHost.exe to High Priority at User Logon
 - 10 Problem still persists?
-Check this out.
+Check the keyboard.
+- 11 Problem still persists?
+Check your hardware (peripherals and more).

 ---